German nationalism in Austria

 German nationalism (Deutschnationalismus) is a political ideology and historical current in Austrian politics.
 It arose in the 19th century as a nationalist movement amongst the German-speaking population of the Austro-Hungarian Empire.
 It favours close ties with Germany, which it views as the nation-state for all ethnic Germans, and the possibility of the incorporation of Austria into a Greater Germany.
+It is also referred to as Austro–German nationalism to distinguish it from German nationalism in Germany (Deutscher Nationalismus) or Austrian nationalism.

 Over the course of Austrian history, from the Austrian Empire, to Austria-Hungary, and the First and the Second Austrian Republics, several political parties and groups have expressed pan-German nationalist sentiment.
 National liberal and pan-Germanist parties have been termed the "Third Camp" (Drittes Lager) of Austrian politics, as they have traditionally been ranked behind mainstream Catholic conservatives and socialists.
 The Freedom Party of Austria, a far-right political party with representation in the Austrian parliament, has pan-Germanist roots.
 After the Second World War, both pan-Germanism and the idea of political union with Germany became unpopular due to their association with Nazism, and by the rising tide of a civic Austrian national identity.